 We have a credit facility in place with terms we believe are favorable that does not expire until January 2025.
-As of June 30, 2020, we had \$339.4 million of credit available to borrow under our credit facility.
+As of March 31, 2020, we had \$244.4 million of credit available to borrow under our credit facility.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are strong and benefit from our operating history and financial position.
 We have generated positive free cash flow in each of the last twenty-one calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our Balance Sheet and surety relationships, as compared to most companies in our industry, represent competitive advantages for us.

 As discussed at greater length in "Results of Operations" below, we expect price competition to continue as our customers and local and regional competitors compete for customers.
 We will continue to invest in our service business, to pursue the more active sectors in our markets, and to emphasize our regional and national account business.
+Our primary emphasis for 2020 is currently on right sizing our cost structure for our current business levels as well as focusing on efficiency on our jobs.